This Is The Ultimate Route For Your Southern U.S. Road Trip – Miami To San Francisco

 As well as a thriving arts scene Santa Fe boasts opera, theatre, and symphony in abundance, so it’s the perfect southern U.S waypoint for anyone looking to soak up a little mid-west culture.
 Yet while it’s artistic inclinations are indeed the main attraction, it’s timeless soul and storied past remain at its core.

-Native American influence is evident in the shops that line the busy streets of Downtown and the seductive charms of the surround desert landscapes inspire the more adventurous to head out of town to explore.
+Native American influence is evident in the shops that line the busy streets of Downtown and the seductive charms of the surrounding desert landscapes inspire the more adventurous to head out of town to explore.

 Visit Abiquiu and Ghost Ranch (sixty-three miles north of Santa Fe) — and tour Georgia O’Keeffe’s home and studio — a private, meticulously preserved adobe that the artist purchased from the Roman Catholic Archdiocese of Santa Fe in 1945 — which O’Keefe lived in until 1984